Diving watch: Air filled watches

+The German H2O watch GmbH offers custom-made H2O Kalmar 2 25000M mechanical diving watches, that have been certified to a depth of 25000 m, which is much deeper than full ocean depth.
+The titanium H2O Kalmar 2 25000M watch case has a diameter of 42.5 mm and a thickness of 22.85 mm (domed crystal thickness 8.25 mm) and weighs 126 g.

 Liquid filled watches

 The cases of some diving watches designed for extreme depths are filled with silicone oil or fluorinated oil (oil in which all the hydrogen is replaced by fluorine) exploiting the relative incompressibility of liquids.
 This technology only works with quartz movements as a mechanical movement does not work properly in the oil filled case.
 An example of these watches is the Sinn UX (EZM 2B), whose case is certified by Germanischer Lloyd for 12000 m, which is deeper than the Challenger Deep.
 However, the quartz controlled movement is only certified for 5000 m.
 A problem with this technology is to accommodate for thermal expansion of the liquid contained inside the watch.
 The employed oil changes volume by 10% over a temperature range from -20 °C to 60 °C. This property endangers a traditional watch case since the crystal would blow out from any significant internal overpressure.
 On the UX (EZM 2B), the case back contains a large movable piston with an o-ring seal, allowing the liquid inside the watch case to expand and contract to adjust internal fluid volume and equalize with outside pressure.
 The liquid filling improves the watch face legibility under water significantly, due to reduced refractive index differences between the watch crystal and its adjacent media and eliminates crystal fogging due to condensation.
 To obtain its water resistance the Sinn UX (EZM 2B) stainless steel watch case has a diameter of 44 mm, thickness of 13.3 mm and the case and bracelet weigh 105 g.
 This is dimensionally modest compared to air filled diving watches designed for extreme depths.